Simon Mignolet

-Simon Luc Hildebert Mignolet (born 6 March 1988) is a Belgian professional footballer who plays as a goalkeeper for Belgian Pro League club Club Brugge.
+Simon Luc Hildebert Mignolet (born 6 March 1988) is a Belgian former professional footballer who played as a goalkeeper.

 Mignolet started his career with Belgian Second Division side Sint-Truiden in 2004, and spent six years with the club, making 100 senior league appearances and scoring a goal.
-He moved to Premier League side Sunderland in June 2010 for £2 million, spending three years with them and making 101 appearances across all competitions before moving to Liverpool in June 2013 for £9 million.
+He moved to Premier League side Sunderland in June 2010 for £2 million, spending three years with them and making 101 appearances across all competitions.
+Following a move to Liverpool in June 2013 for £9 million, Mignolet made over 200 appearances and stayed for six years at the club.
+After spending seven seasons back in Belgium with Club Brugge, he retired from professional football in 2026.

 Mignolet represented the Belgium national team at every level from under-16 upwards.
 He made his senior debut in 2011, and went on to earn over 30 caps.
 He was also named to Belgium's squad for the 2014, 2018 and 2022 FIFA World Cup, and UEFA Euro 2016 and 2020.

 Club career

 Sint-Truiden

 Mignolet was born in Sint-Truiden.
 He first joined his local football team, Belgian Second Division side Sint-Truiden, in 2004, eventually rising through their youth system to become their first-choice goalkeeper in 2006 at age 18 after the departure of Dušan Belić.
-In 2009, he made 29 appearances and scored a penalty in the league during a 5–1 away win against K.S.K.
+In 2009, he made 29 appearances and scored a rebound after his penalty was saved during a 5–1 away win in the league against K.S.K.
 Ronse, as he helped Sint-Truiden to win the Belgian Second Division, and was named Belgian Goalkeeper of the Year the following year after he helped Sint-Truiden avoid relegation.